|We are Still Open For Business - PLAN NOW, TRAVEL LATER – No Deposits to Pay.|

 Victoria Falls is a child's playground, filled with such immense adventure that it is sure to lure teenagers away from their phones, and toddlers away from their toys.
 Travelling with children is undoubtedly tricky, but hopefully this post will help make the process smoother and the memories brighter.

 What to do

 The greatest thing you can bring to Victoria Falls is extra time.
-Travellers are constantly blown away by how much there is to do here, and if you have to leave with one family members activity not checked off the list, it will feel like a very long journey home.
+Travellers are constantly blown away by how much there is to do here, and if you have to leave with one family member's activity not checked off the list, it will feel like a very long journey home.
 You also need to make time for the well-documented faffing phenomenon.
 Toddlers in particular have no appreciation for the time pressures of travel, and you are more likely to keep your cool if you factor in the gawping, stalling, and inexplicable need to inspect every cloud/rock/trace of animal poop.
 Below is a list of the activities open for various age groups, and its important to be aware of the restrictions so that you don't make promises that you cannot keep.
-Unfortunately, tourism operators will not be help responsible for any sulking that may ensue.
+Unfortunately, tourism operators will not be held responsible for any sulking that may ensue.

 Open for all ages